CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 Here, we divide the 32-bytes of the call-data from position 0x0 by `2^224` to get the four-byte function identifier and compare it with the function identifier for the `setSignal` function, `7a6668bf`.
-We can confirm what the value should be in python:
+We can confirm what the function identifier should be in python:

 ```
 >>> import sha3